BritishGeologicalSurvey/O1362-observations/qgis_demo.md

 Where multiple photos were tagged with the same location, the mouse-over will only read from the top marker.
 The other photos cannot be accessed.
 A work-around for this is to perturb the location of the images so they no longer overlap.
-Use the GRASS "perturb" tool (`Processing > Toolbox
-> v.perturb`) to add a uniform distribution of up to 0.0001° (equivalent to about 10 m) to the photos layer to separate out overlapping points.
+Use the GRASS "perturb" tool (`Processing > Toolbox > v.perturb`) to add a uniform distribution of up to 0.0001° (equivalent to about 10 m) to the photos layer to spread out overlapping points.

 The QGIS Displacement Renderer tool for Symbology can also offset overlapping points, but it [doesn't yet work with the Map